ColoredCow/woocommerce-currency-per-vendor/README.md

 # WooCommerce Currency Per Vendor

-An extension that let's you specify currency specific to a vendor in a multi-vendor eCommerce store.
+A WooCommerce multi-vendor extension that let's you set currency specific to each vendor in a multi-vendor eCommerce store.

 ## Dependencies